 Drop a test message at the FTP location configured as part of the agreement and verify that the application works as expected.

-If the message is successfully processed, it will be routed to the SAP Server and you can verify the ORDERS IDOC using the SAP GUI.
+If the message is successfully processed, it is routed to the SAP Server and you can verify the ORDERS IDOC using the SAP GUI.

 If the EDI agreement fails to process the message, the failure/error messages are routed to a relay endpoint on Service Bus.
 To receive such messages, you must set up a relay receiver service that receives any message that comes to that specific relay endpoint.
 More details on why you need this service and how to use it are available at Step 6: Test the Solution.

-- If the message is successfully processed, it will be routed to the SAP Server and you can verify the ORDERS IDOC using the SAP GUI.
+- If the message is successfully processed, it is routed to the SAP Server and you can verify the ORDERS IDOC using the SAP GUI.

 In This Section